-The biggest festival of West Bengal, Durga Puja literally transforms the Kolkata into the city of joy.
+To begin with, the Dussehra Destinations That celebrate the Festival in India is the Kolkata, the biggest festival of West Bengal, Durga Puja literally transforms the Kolkata into the city of joy.
 Go on a pandal-hopping spree where we can see the numerous decorated sculpture(murti) of goddess Durga.

 Take the blessings of Durga by indulging in delectable bhogs of famous Bengali sweets to doing the dance on the vehement beats of the dhaak.

 Durga Puja in Kolkata is a once-in-a-lifetime experience.
 However, the celebrations culminate with the immersing of the Durga idols in the river.

 This is probably one of the best spots all over India to observe Dussehra celebrations done on a great scale.
 Commonly known as Durga Puja, during this time, Kolkata can be seen in all her beauty.
 Durga Puja begins in a lot of hustle-bustle and vibrancy to the castle.